orta/pragmatic-testing/chapters/what_and_why_of_the_book.md

 I found very few consolidated resources for testing in iOS general.
 A lot of the best book advice revolved around reading books about Java and C# and applying the techniques to Objective-C projects.
 Like any creative output this book does not live in a vacuum, the books I used to get to this point are in the recommendations section.

 Finally this is not a generic iOS Testing book.
 I will not be objective.
 This is a pragmatic book from a pragmatic programmer known for making things, not architecting beautiful concepts.
-There will be things you disagree with, and I'm of the _strong opinions, weakly held_ so you're welcome to send me feedback as issues on [orta/pragmatic-testing](https://github.com/orta/pragmatic-testing)
+There will be things you disagree with, and I'm of the _strong opinions, weakly held_ camp, so you're welcome to send me feedback as issues on [orta/pragmatic-testing](https://github.com/orta/pragmatic-testing)

 I treat this book very similar to how I would a collection of smaller blog posts, so I aim to have it well hyperlinked.
-There are a lot of great resources out there, and this can spring you out into other resources.
+There are a lot of great resources out there, and this can send you out into other resources.
 I'd rather not re-write someone when I can quote.

 ## About the author, and contributors